 Keath Silva is the Founder, director and one of the teachers at Yarrow School of Collective Wellness.
 They are an avid herb gardener, herbal medicine maker and community herbalist with over 20 years of herbal experience.
 They teach from a multi-dimensional, hands-on, creative and non-hierarchal perspective.
 They believe that every human has a deep wellspring of herbal knowledge in their bones, waiting to be remembered.
-Keath has had a thriving private energy work and botanical therapy practice for over two decades and currently practices at Yarrow Community Wellness center.
+Keath has had a thriving private bodywork, energy work and botanical therapy practice for over two decades and currently practices at Yarrow Community Wellness center.

 Saliha is a singer and sound healer who loves creating relationships with plant spirit-beings through the intimate connection of the voice,